pnp/generator-spfx/docs/compose/add-addons.md

 ```

-!!! warning "DO NOT use comments in JSON files - The files become invalid"
+!!! warning "DO NOT use comments in JSON files - This causes the files to be invalid"

-## Integrate new library in prompting
+## Integrate the new library in prompting

 To ask the user to include this new library open the ```promptConfig.js``` file in the addon generator.
-In the config optiosn add a reference to the new library.
+In the config options add a reference to the new library:

 ```js hl_lines="16 17 18 19 20"